Harry Forrester (coach): Career

 In 1949, Forrester began his coaching career at St. Anthony High School in Effingham, Illinois.
 He was the high school's first full-time basketball coach.
-He lead the team to a 21–7 record in his first year and an overall five-year record of 95–43.
+He led the team to a 21–7 record in his first year and an overall five-year record of 95–43.
 The team won the school's first National Trail Conference Championship in 1952–53.

 In July 1954, Forrester was hired by Quincy College (now Quincy University) as their head basketball and baseball coach.
 He also served as the college's athletic director.
 Forrester did something other colleges refused to do during the segregation era—play black players.
 He decision to integrate the Quincy basketball team and start black players was a decade ahead of the integrated basketball teams at Loyola University Chicago and Texas Western, which gained greater fame in the 1960s.
 He often played an all-black line up, including Edsel Bester, Ben Bumbry, "Easy" Ed Crenshaw, Bill Lemon, and Dick Thompson.

 To Thompson, Forrester was a visionary: "He had the courage to look a little ahead of the curve.
 He played guys who had the ability to get the job done.
 It didn't matter the color of your skin.
 That's a tribute to him as a person, that he looked far beyond the situation and had the courage to do what he did in playing guys of color."
 Bester recalled, "He judged each one of us by the content of our character.
 He let us know we were not only representing ourselves but our parents, our coach and our school, and he didn't want you to forget that.
 I loved Coach Harry Forrester and I thank God every day in my life that I knew him."

 In his first year at Quincy, the basketball team's 17–9 season was the school's best-ever season at the time.
 They were invited to the quarterfinals of the 1955 NAIA national tournament in Kansas City, becoming the college's first athletic team to qualify for a national competition.
 Despite their success, the team was subjected to racial taunts and threats when they played on the road.
 They were also the only team at the NAIA with African American players.
 A modern sports writer recalls, "After winning its opening-round game in the 32-school tournament, Quincy lost its next start by four points to a team considered far inferior—but white.
 Quincy's black players were constantly in foul trouble and the Hawks got few, if any, breaks when it came to officials' calls.
 To this day, if you ask any of those Quincy players, they will tell you they did not lose the second game of that national tournament.
 The other team simply wound up with more points on the scoreboard."